 Preached on: Sunday 28th August 2022

 The sermon text is given below or can be download by clicking on the “PDF” button above.
-Additionally, you can download the PowerPoint PDF by clicking here 22-08-28 Message PPT slides multi pages.
+There is no PowerPoint PDF accompanying this message.

 Location: Brightons Parish Church